ValerieConcep/ValerieConcep/README.md

 After studying abroad, I discovered a love for new experiences that continues to shape both my personal and professional growth.
 I actively seek opportunities that challenge me, expand my perspective, and push me to grow.

 While I aspire to become a software engineer, I’ve also found a strong interest in data analytics.
-One of my favorite things is translating complex data insights into clear, meaningful explanations—especially for those without a technical background.
+One of my favorite things is translating complex data insights into clear, meaningful explanations, especially for those without a technical background.
 I enjoy helping others better understand what technology can do and how it can positively impact our world.

 Above all, I value the relationships I’ve built with peers, professors, and mentors throughout my journey as they've played a key role in shaping who I am today.